Today is Bell Let’s Talk Day

 For the 12th straight year, Canadians are being invited to join the conversation about mental health for Bell Let’s Talk Day.

+You can tune in to CTV News Ottawa all day on Wednesday for coverage of Bell Let’s Talk.

-There are Bell Let’s Talk events happening all day across the country.
+There are Bell Let’s Talk events happening all day across the country, including in the Ottawa region.

-Bell donates five cents to Canadian mental health programs for every applicable text, local or long distance call, tweet or TikTok video using the hashtag #BellLetsTalk.
+Bell donates five cents to Canadian mental health programs for every applicable text, local or long distance call, tweet or TikTok video using #BellLetsTalk.

 The company also donates five cents for every Facebook, Instagram, LinkedIn, Pinterest, Snapchat, TikTok, Twitter and YouTube view of the Bell Let’s Talk Day video.